Monday 11 August 2025

 2.1 Contraction of infectious diseases

-Frequent visits to pest-infested places to perform their work render pest control workers more susceptible to pest-borne diseases.
-The excrement and urine from rodents and the excrement from fleas often carry viruses, bacteria as well as pathogens such as rickettsiae.
-Inhalation of dirt and dust containing flea and rodent excrement or exposure of wounds to such dirt and dust can cause illnesses.
-Flea, tick and mosquito bites also spread diseases.
+Frequent visits to pest-infested places to perform their work render pest control operators more susceptible to pest-borne diseases.
+The excrement and urine from rodents and the excrement from fleas often carry viruses, bacteria or other pathogens.
+Inhaling or exposing wounds to dust containing flea and rodent excreta can cause illnesses.
+The bites of fleas, ticks and mosquitoes can also transmit diseases.

 Precautionary and control measures